kamel-usp/pages/learn_dpasp.md

 ```pasp
 capital(brazil, brasilia). located_in(brazil, south_america).
 ```

+As you can note from the example above, rules (and facts) are separated by periods.

 An integrity constraint is the opposite of a fact: its head is empty but its body is not; the atoms in the body can never be true.
 For instance, **water can never be dry** or **sugar is never